Sadio ManeSenegalese Footballer

 • He was part of the Senegal team that earned a 1-1 draw against Great Britain at Old Trafford in the group stages at the London 2012 Olympics.

 • Mane followed in the footsteps of former Liverpool defender Rigobert Song and other Premier League legends such as Louis Saha, Papiss Cisse, Emmanuel Adebayor and Robert Pires when he started his career at Metz.

-• Liverpool’s record appearance holder Ian Callaghan was born on April 10 like the Senegal international, although he is 50 years older than Mane.
+• Liverpool FC’s record appearance holder Ian Callaghan was born on April 10, just like the Senegal international.